French telecoms regulator to impose new obligations on Orange on corporate market

-BRIEF-Capital Research Global Investors reports 1.9 pct passive stake in Juniper Networks - SEC filing

-* Capital Research Global Investors Reports 1.9 percent passive stake in Juniper Networks Inc as of June 30, 2017 - SEC filing

-PARIS, July 11 French telecoms regulator Arcep said it planned to impose several new obligations on market leader Orange to improve market conditions for fiber deployment for companies.
+PARIS, July 11 (Reuters) - French telecoms regulator Arcep said it planned to impose several new obligations on market leader Orange to improve market conditions for fiber deployment for companies.

 The regulatory changes, which are slated to be implemented from January 2018, are aimed at improving access for small-and medium-sized companies (SMEs) to ultra-fast fiber optic Internet technology, Arcep said.